tdegeus/cppmat/docs/cppmat_tensor.rst

   See `tensor.h <https://github.com/tdegeus/cppmat/blob/master/src/cppmat/tensor.h>`_ and `tensor.cpp <https://github.com/tdegeus/cppmat/blob/master/src/cppmat/tensor.cpp>`_

 Provides classes for 4th- and 2nd order tensors and vectors (the latter essentially coincide with ``std::vector``, but with special methods).
-For example a fourth order identity tensor in 3-D is obtained as follows:
+For example, a fourth order identity tensor in 3-D is obtained as follows:

 .. code-block:: cpp